Public-Health-Bioinformatics/versioned_data/README.md

 # versioned_data
-The Versioned Data System manages the retrieval of current and past versions of selected reference sequence databases from a local data store.
+The Galaxy and command line Versioned Data System manages the retrieval of current and past versions of selected reference sequence databases from local data stores.

 ---

-Versioned Data System

 0. Overview
 1. Setup for Admins